rodolfoplng/Creating-Grocery-Store-Database-with-Docker-and-PostgreSQL/README.md

 **scripts/**
 A small set of ready-to-run SQL queries for exploration and validation:
 - `exploration.sql`: example joins (top products by revenue, monthly trends, customers by country/city)
 - `sanity_checks.sql`: row counts by table, orphan checks before/after constraints, etc.
+- `data_processing.sql`: treat sales.totalprice column that was left NULL or 0.

 **screenshots/**
 Visual documentation of the project: